 Secondary hypothyroidism is a less common type of hypothyroidism, accounting for around 5% of cases.
 It occurs when the pituitary gland, a small gland in the brain that controls the thyroid gland, fails to produce enough thyroid-stimulating hormone (TSH).
 Without TSH, the thyroid gland cannot produce enough thyroid hormones.

 The most common cause of secondary hypothyroidism is a pituitary gland disorder, such as a tumour or damage from radiation treatment.
 Symptoms of secondary hypothyroidism are similar to those of primary hypothyroidism and can be treated with synthetic thyroid hormone medication.
+Using CBD and hypothyroidism (secondary) together can also benefit by alleviating symptoms as long as it is taken under medical guidance.

 Congenital hypothyroidism is a rare type of hypothyroidism that is present at birth.
 It occurs when the thyroid gland does not develop properly or when there is a genetic defect that affects the production of thyroid hormones.